Horse Bedding and Stabling Introduction

 The different types of horse bedding

-Several types of horse bedding and stabling are available for use in a horse stable.
-There are purpose-produced shavings and wood pellets.
+Several types of horse bedding and stabling are available for use in a horse stable, including purpose-produced shavings and wood pellets.

 Purpose-produced shavings are made from heat-treated, compact sawdust.
 Depending on their dust content, they may not require water to increase absorbency.